Drane Scrivener

-Drane W. Scrivener (born January 28, 1951), formerly known as Drane Crumes, is a former American football cornerback.
-He played college football at the University of Tulsa and was selected as a first-team player on the 1972 All-America college football team.
-He also played professional football in the World Football League for the Birmingham Americans and Chicago Fire during the 1974 WFL season.
+Drane W. Scrivener (born January 28, 1951), formerly known as Drane Crumes, is an American former football player.
+He played college football for the Tulsa Golden Hurricane and was selected as a first-team player on the 1972 All-America college football team.
+He also played football in the World Football League (WFL) for the Birmingham Americans and Chicago Fire during the 1974 WFL season.

-Early years
+Early life

 Scrivener was born in 1951 in Louisville, Kentucky.
 He attended Louisville's Male High School where he was co-captain of the track team.
 At the Kentucky state meet in May 1969, he led Male to a state championship, tallying 20 of the school's 41 points.
 He won the 180-yard low hurdles and the long jump and placed second in the 100-yard dash and the triple jump.

 College career

 In the fall of 1969, Scrivener enrolled at Cisco Junior College in Cisco, Texas.
 After one year at Cisco, he transferred as a sophomore to the University of Tulsa.
 During the 1970 season, he was a backup halfback for the 1970 Tulsa Golden Hurricane football team.
 He tallied 103 rushing yards on 19 carries for an average of 5.4 yards per carry.

 As a junior in 1971, Scrivener asked to be transferred to the defensive secondary and became a full-time starter at cornerback.
 As a senior, he was selected as the most valuable player on the 1972 Tulsa Golden Hurricane football team, as he led Tulsa's secondary to a No. 3 national ranking in pass defense.
 After the 1972 season, he received All-Missouri Valley Conference honors.
 He was also selected by the Newspaper Enterprise Association (NEA) as a first-team defensive back on the 1972 All-America college football team.

 Scrivener also played in the Blue–Gray Football Classic and the 1973 American Bowl.
 He returned a punt for 71 yards in the American Bowl.
 He also competed in the long jump for the Tulsa track team.